abc123321cb/QSM-Cutoff/README.md

     - prints results of prime orbit generation
     - prints results of quantifier inference
     - prints results of minimization (prints all solutions if using option `-a`)
-- `-v 4`:
-    - prints quantifier inference result for representative prime of each suborbit
 - `-v 5`:
     - print debug info
 #### Experient Options